Keeping in touch

 Getting communication right

-Where possible, employers should provide different ways for people to stay in touch to prevent feelings of isolation.
+Where possible, employers should provide different ways for people to stay in touch to prevent feelings of loneliness and isolation.
 For example, instant messenger tools, video meetings, as well as emails.

 It’s important to find the right balance and be clear about the purpose for getting in touch.
 Constant or unnecessary contact can cause stress and affect morale.